Multi-threshold time series analysis enables characterization of variable renewable energy droughts in Europe: Results

 \subsection{Maximum drought duration strongly depends on threshold and differs across years and seasons}

-Figure~\ref{fig:max_duration_of_all_years_3d_scatter_DE_ES_CP} shows the longest droughts obtained from the data across all investigated years for different relative thresholds and technologies.
+Figure~\ref{fig:figure_4} shows the longest droughts obtained from the data across all investigated years for different relative thresholds and technologies.
 A general finding is that the maximum drought duration strongly depends on the threshold.
-For very low thresholds around $\tau = 0.1$, the maximum duration of all droughts in the data is very short.
-For higher thresholds approaching $\tau = 1$, the maximum drought duration grows strongly and eventually reaches a plateau of 365~days, i.e.,~a full year.
+For very low thresholds around $\tau_{0.1}$, the maximum duration of all droughts in the data is very short.
+For higher thresholds approaching $\tau_{1.0}$, the maximum drought duration grows strongly and eventually reaches a plateau of 365~days, i.e.,~a full year.
 This is because at very high thresholds, the search algorithm identifies years with below-average renewable availability as drought events.
-Using very high thresholds close to $\tau = 1$ thus appears not to be meaningful for identifying droughts relevant for energy system operations within a given year.
+Using very high thresholds close to $\tau_{1.0}$ thus appears not to be meaningful for identifying droughts relevant for energy system operations within a given year.

 For medium thresholds, we find that both a technology portfolio and geographical balancing strongly decrease the maximum drought duration.
-For example, for a relative threshold of $\tau = 0.75$, the longest \ac{PV} drought in Germany lasts 291~days, while the maximum on- and offshore wind droughts are 303 and 209 days, respectively.
+For example, for a relative threshold of $\tau_{0.75}$, the longest \ac{PV} drought in Germany lasts 291~days, while the maximum on- and offshore wind droughts are 303 and 209 days, respectively.
 In the case of a combined \ac{VRE} portfolio, the respective maximum drought in Germany decreases to 106 days due to the technology \textit{portfolio effect}.
-If, on top, perfect interconnection in Europe is considered, the duration of the longest portfolio event for the same threshold further declines to 55~days due to the geographical \textit{balancing effect}.
+If, on top, perfect interconnection in Europe is considered, the duration of the longest portfolio event for the same thresh old further declines to 55~days due to the geographical \textit{balancing effect}.
+As visible in Figure~\ref{fig:figure_4}, the balancing effect is particularly pronounced for medium thresholds.
+This is because maximum drought durations are very short for very small thresholds close to 0 even without interconnection, and very long for large thresholds approaching 1 even with perfect interconnection.
+Accordingly, the balancing effect cannot play out for such extreme thresholds.

-Especially for medium thresholds, the maximum yearly drought duration strongly depends on the weather year (Figure~\ref{fig:max_duration_surface_DE_ES_CP_4_tech}).
-For example, the longest \ac{VRE} portfolio drought in Germany obtained for a relative threshold of $\tau = 0.75$ occurred in 1996 (106~days), while the shortest yearly maximum drought duration was in 2018 (22~days).
+Especially for medium thresholds, the maximum yearly drought duration strongly depends on the weather year (Figure~\ref{fig:figure_SI11}).
+For example, the longest \ac{VRE} portfolio drought in Germany obtained for a relative threshold of $\tau_{0.75}$ occurred in 1996 (106~days), while the shortest yearly maximum drought duration was in 2018 (22~days).
 Considering perfect interconnection across all countries and the same threshold, the longest and shortest portfolio droughts occurred in 1997 and 1999, respectively (55 and 8~days).